UMGGW 66x8.5 [M8] GW / N38

 - They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Possible danger arising from small pieces of magnets pose a threat, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Furthermore, tiny parts of these magnets can complicate diagnosis in case of swallowing.
+- Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which is particularly important in the aspect of protecting young children.
+Furthermore, tiny parts of these magnets are able to be problematic in medical diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.